litestar-org/litestar/docs/usage/3-parameters/1-query-parameters.md

 entirely optional.

 Here, we give a default value of `None`, but still declare the type of the query parameter to be a string.
-This means "This parameter is not required.
+This means that this parameter is not required.
 If it is given, it has to be a string.
 If it is not given, it will have a default value of `None`

 ```py